 - Some features sit behind a paid subscription

 SleepHQ is the path of least resistance if you're on ResMed and want the simplest possible setup.
-The automatic sync removes friction for users who don't want to manage SD cards.
+The automatic sync genuinely removes friction for users who don't want to manage SD cards.

 AirwayLab: Browser-Based, No Installation Required